 Increasing water and sanitation coverage in Brazil calls for a combination of public and private efforts, many of which have been supported by the IDB Group.
 For instance, IDB Invest is working with BRK Ambiental, one of the country's main private water and sanitation service providers, to improve wastewater infrastructure.

-6 estimate the health impacts of investments in water and sanitation services, a step towards building its capacity to measure and manage impact to inform strategic decision-making.
+In addition to financing, IDB Invest is providing technical support to the company to estimate the health impacts of investments in water and sanitation services, a step towards building its capacity to measure and manage impact to inform strategic decision-making.
 The analysis presented in this DEBrief uses recent municipal-level data from Brazil, adding to the already robust global evidence base on this topic.